 Foreign Policy & the Belt and Road Initiative

 China has a long history of aid and investment in the developing world.
-Now its Belt and Road Initiative of global infrastructure investment is making inroads not only in Asia and Africa, but also Europe.
-But Beijing is increasingly using the leverage its economic partnerships generate to advance its political interests, at times by using boycotts and other coercive tactics to bully governments that cross it.
+But its Belt and Road Initiative of global infrastructure investment made inroads not only in Asia and Africa, but also Europe.
+Beijing is increasingly using the leverage its economic partnerships generate to advance its political interests, at times by using boycotts and other coercive tactics to bully governments that cross it.
 That, combined with Beijing’s aggressive “wolf warrior” diplomacy, is now creating a backlash that is undermining China’s global image—and influence.

 China’s Military Modernization—and Taiwan